Skip to content

 try:

-# execute the SQL queries contained in the SQL file
+# execution of SQL queries contained in the SQL file

-# execute them one by one - initially, no errors
+# run them one by one - initially no errors

 # store the current query

-# Is the request empty?
-If so, move on to the next request
+# do we have an empty query?
+If so, move on to the next query

 continue